 Broccoli is especially high in sulforaphane: an antioxidant that fights inflammation by reducing levels of cytokines and NF-kB (which can cause inflammation).

 Broccoli is incredibly versatile and goes well with pretty much any style of cuisine or dish – from soup and salads to pasta.
-For inspiration, take a look at some of these broccoli recipes on BBC Good Food.
+For inspiration, take a look at some of these broccoli recipes from BBC Good Food.

 4. Fatty fish